 The Cloud is one of the most rapidly growing computing technologies of modern times and global spending on cloud technologies is expected to reach $250 billion by 2017.

 However, many organizations remain sceptical about replacing their traditional IT methods and workflow with cloud-based alternatives, often due to internal beliefs about the cloud that are either untrue or exaggerated:

-1. Using the Cloud is More Risky than Traditional Storage and Backup
+1. Cloud Environment is More Risky than On-Premise Storage and Backup

 One of the biggest barriers against moving to a cloud-based computing environment for many businesses is concerns over security.
 According to a cloud security report commissioned by cloud security firm, Bitglass, 90% of organizations say they are moderately or very concerned about public cloud security.

 In fact, data stored in the cloud is usually very safe, provided that the cloud provider uses secure encryption and authentication processes and normal data security policies are followed by the users.

 Cloud providers have access to sophisticated technologies and resources that are generally unavailable to small businesses so for these smaller organizations, outsourcing the task of maintaining data security to a trusted cloud provider can be a sound business decision.

 For example, using the cloud services from Google (G Suite) or Microsoft (Office 365) means using the most sophisticated software and infrastructures that are automatically maintained and updated by the biggest names in IT.